Polprzewodnikowy/N64FlashcartMenu/README.md

  - **Game Boy** / **GB Color**: [gb64](https://lambertjamesd.github.io/gb64/romwrapper/romwrapper.html) by *lambertjamesd* - `gb.v64` / `gbc.v64`
  - **Sega Master System** / **Sega Game Gear** / **Sg1000**: [TotalSMS](https://github.com/ITotalJustice/TotalSMS) - `TotalSMS.z64` (Currently broken)

+### Menu Settings
+The Menu creates a `config.ini` file in `sd:/menu/` which contains various settings that are used by the menu.
+Currently these are read-only (can be viewed in the menu by pressing `L` on the Joypad).
+If required, you can manually adjust the file on the SD card using your computer.

 ### SC64 Specific
 - Ensure the cart has the latest [firmware](https://github.com/Polprzewodnikowy/SummerCart64/releases/latest) installed.